James, brother of Jesus: Death

-Accordingly, the scribes and Pharisees

 Vespasian's siege and capture of Jerusalem delayed the selection of Simeon of Jerusalem to succeed James.

-According to Philip Schaff in 1904, this account by "Hegesippus has been cited over and over again by historians as assigning the date of the martyrdom to 69," though he challenged the assumption that Hegesippus gives anything to denote such a date.
+According to Philip Schaff in 1904, this account by "Hegesippus has been cited over and over again by historians as assigning the date of the martyrdom to 69", though he challenged the assumption that Hegesippus gives anything to denote such a date.
 Josephus does not mention in his writings how James was buried.

 Feast day

 In the Catholic Church, the feast day of Philip the Apostle, along with that of James the Lesser (Catholics identify him with James the Just as the same person), was traditionally observed on 1 May, the anniversary of the church dedicated to them in Rome (now called the Church of the Twelve Apostles).
 Then this combined feast transferred to May 3 in the current ordinary calendar.

 In the Eastern Orthodox Church, James is commemorated as "Apostle James the Just, brother of Our Lord", and as such, multiple days are assigned to his feasts.
-His feast days are on October 23, December 26 and the next Sunday of the Nativity along with King David and Saint Joseph and January 4 among the Seventy Apostles.
+His first feast day in the church calendar year is on October 23.
+His next feast day is on the first Sunday after the feast of the Nativity, where he is commemorated with King David and Joseph the Betrothed.
+His final feast day is on January 4 among the Seventy Apostles.
+He is also commemorated on 26 December (Synaxis of the Mother of God).
+On 1 December occurs commemoration of his, Simeon and Zacharias relics translation in 351, and 25 May is commemoration of their relics discover also in 351.

-In the Episcopal Church of the United States of America and Lutheran Church, James, brother of Jesus and martyr is commemorated on October 23.
+Recent versions of the Episcopal Church of the United States of America and Lutheran Church have added commemoration on the traditional Eastern Orthodox date of October 23.

 James is remembered (with Philip) in the Church of England with a Festival on 1 May.

-The ossuary controversy
+Ossuary inscription

 In the November 2002 issue of Biblical Archaeology Review, André Lemaire of the Sorbonne University in Paris published the report that an ossuary bearing the inscription "Ya'aqov bar Yosef achui d'Yeshua" ("James son of Joseph brother of Jesus") had been identified belonging to a collector, Oded Golan.
 The ossuary was exhibited at the Royal Ontario Museum in Toronto, Ontario, Canada, late that year; but on June 18, 2003, the Israeli Antiquities Authority published a report concluding, based on an analysis of the patina, that the inscription is a modern forgery.
 Specifically, it appeared that the inscription had been added recently and made to look old by addition of a chalk solution.
 Following this, the Ossuary was removed by the Royal Ontario Museum.